Tolc-Software/frontend.py/README.md

 ## Good to know ##

-### The test stage contains pybind11 examples ###
+### The test stage contains `pybind11` examples ###

 The example `pybind11` module in `tests/testStage/src/myModule.cpp` contains a buildable module with example code.

-Whenever there is new ways to do things, it should be added there.
+Whenever there are discoveries of new ways to do things in `pybind11`, they should be added there.
 This will not affect any tests.

 ### `ImportError: dynamic module does not define init function (PyInit_\*)` ###